freenas/freenas-docs/userguide/storage.rst

 This allows you to use a zvol as an :ref:`iSCSI` device extent.

-To create a zvol, select an existing ZFS volume or dataset from the tree then click "Create zvol" to open the screen shown in :numref:`Figure %s <zfs_create_zvol_fig>`.
+To create a zvol, select an existing ZFS volume or dataset from the tree then click :guilabel:`Create zvol` to open the screen shown in :numref:`Figure %s <zfs_create_zvol_fig>`.